 Appreciating wine encompasses much more than the romance of wine and the pleasures of the taste.
 It includes understanding everything that went into a bottle of wine, from the terroir that influenced the vine and its grapes to the craft and dedication of the winemaker.
 I have spent more than ten years in wine sales and merchandising and participated in many aspects of winemaking, from grafting Merlot clones on rootstock, planting a row of Merlot in a vineyard, working the autumnal crush, and onto the finished product bottled by hand, as well as working the automated bottling line.

 After eight years of working in the tasting room environment cleaning spit buckets and pouring for the masses, as well as retailing wine online and brick and mortar from December, 2007- December, 2014, I hung up my corkscrew to pursue my writing.
-Let me share the stories of the Walla Walla vines and wines (and the World) with you.
+Let me share the stories of the Walla Walla vines and wines (and sometimes the World) with you.